 Featured Snippet – this is a SERP feature that brings up a box at the top of Google with a snippet from a page that Google believes is the most relevant page for the query.
 This can also be known as a Google Answer Box.

 Google Answer Box – this can also be known as ‘position 0’ and is a box that appears at the top of Google in response to a query, often a question.
-Learn more about how to get a Google Answer Box.
+Learn more about how the importance of answer boxes in 2023.

 Header tags – these are HTML code that tags headings (H1) and subheadings (H2).